“Terra, get in there and stay there,” Mom commanded, the color slipping from her face as she pulled the front door open.

 The intruder, however, sees it as well and takes a step closer, the gun now inches from Terra’s face.

 Terra crossed her eyes to stare at the barrel and the queasiness in her stomach became more prominent as the color drained from her face.

 “If you want her alive, you better not do anything but agree and grab your devices.”

-The deafening sound of gunfire is heard right before Terra feels a stinging sensation in her calf.
-She falls to the ground, her wobbly knees unable to hold her up.
-Terra takes deep breaths, trying to settle her racing heart and calm her rapid respirations.
+The deafening sound of gunfire was heard right before Terra feels a stinging sensation in her side.
+She fell to the ground, her wobbly knees unable to hold her up.
+Terra took deep breaths, trying to settle her racing heart and calm her rapid respirations.

 She wanted to close out the world.
 Terra wanted everything back the way it was.
 She closed her eyes, wanting everything to go away.

 Terra lost her Mom that day.
 The young man’s finger squeezed the trigged before he dropped it to the ground.